Performance-Based Earned Value

 Background

-EIA-748D, published in January 2019 must be revised or reaffirmed every five years.
-The NDIA Integrated Program Management Div. submitted a draft revision, EIA-748E, for balloting and approval by SAE International, the voluntary consensus body (VCS).
-Paul Solomon submitted an appeal to the SAE Systems Management Council (SMC), alleging that, because EIA-748E is a business standard not an engineering standard, it is not within the scope of the SAE G-47 Systems Engineer Committee's charter.
+EIA-748D, published in January 2019, must be revised or reaffirmed every five years to comply with the ANSI EIA standard 748.
+The NDIA Integrated Program Management Division has submitted a draft revision, EIA-748E, for balloting and approval by SAE International, the voluntary consensus body (VCS).
+Paul Solomon submitted an appeal to the SAE Systems Management Council (SMC), arguing that the EIA 748 guidelines, specifically EIA-748E, are a business standard rather than an engineering standard, which he claims falls outside the scope of the SAE G-47 Systems Engineer Committee's charter.

-Additional information is in the following letters to Dept. of War and OMB officials and the white papers cited therein.
+Additional information is included in the following letters to Dept. of War and OMB officials, as well as in the white papers that reference the ANSI EIA Standard 748 and the EIA 748 guidelines discussed therein.

 Michael, USD R&E: Shortcomings of Draft SAE/EIA-748E EVMS Standard, Part 6